Exagamglogene autotemcel: Legal status

-In December 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Casgevy, intended for the treatment of transfusion‑dependent β‑thalassemia and sickle cell disease.
+In December 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Casgevy, intended for the treatment of transfusion‑dependent β‑thalassemia and sickle cell disease.
 As Casgevy is an advanced therapy medicinal product, the CHMP positive opinion is based on an assessment by the Committee for Advanced Therapies.
 The applicant for this medicinal product is Vertex Pharmaceuticals (Ireland) Limited.
-Exagamglogene autotemcel was approved for medical use in the European Union in February 2024.
+Exagamglogene autotemcel was authorized for medical use in the European Union in February 2024.